- Event

 shared is fine for simple single-loop applications.
 Tests that need isolation should allocate a fresh EventLoop() so that test shutdown tears the loop down cleanly.

-An open question is whether a future release should introduce actor isolation — wrapping EventLoop as an actor and routing Socket / ServerSocket I/O through its mailbox.
-That would make strict-Sendable conformance honest instead of unchecked and would remove the single-owner responsibility from callers.
+An open question is whether a future release should introduce explicit actor isolation — wrapping EventLoop as an actor and routing Socket / ServerSocket I/O through its mailbox.
+That would make strict-Sendable conformance honest instead of unchecked and would remove the single-owner responsibility from callers (the actor would serialize access to the loop).
 Such a refactor is deliberately out of scope for the current release; file an issue if you need it.

 Resource Ownership (constitution Principle II)